Norman Cantor: Life and scholarship

 Upon retirement in 1999, Cantor moved to Miami, Florida, where he continued to work on several books up to the time of his death, including the New York Times bestseller In the Wake of the Plague (2001).
 He was also editor of Encyclopedia of the Middle Ages (1999).

 He died of a heart failure in Miami at the age of 74.

+Cantor's canon of 'major medievalists' (of the 20th century)

+Cantor's book, Inventing the Middle Ages, presents itself (more or less explicitly) as a canon of the most important contributions to Western European medieval scholarship during the twentieth century.
+He predicts at the end of the book that the problems remaining to be solved in the period wait upon a synthesis of the well-developed scholarship of Western European history with the as-yet-to-be successfully accomplished composition (and/or dissemination) of great masterworks of equal stature covering the Eastern, Byzantine, Jewish, and Islamic histories of the period.

+Scholars who receive their own chapter length treatments in Cantor's canon of major western medievalists include: